-Note: the compiler will attempt to optimize floating point routines such as REAL320P and REAL320PERR by giving them a high priority.
+The compiler will attempt to optimize floating point routines, such as REAL320P, by giving them a high priority.
 This can be overridden by using the compiler directive #PRAGMA LINKAGE in conjunction with the linker directive #section.

 B.1.3 Workspace